gomeng-dev/StreamDeck-AudioSwitcher/README.md

 - setting input or output device
 - setting default device or communication device
 - either one-button-per-device, or one button to toggle between two devices
+- (Windows Only) setting spatial sound format (e.g., Off, Windows Sonic, Dolby Atmos) for the selected output device when toggling or setting.

 For example, this can be useful to switch between headphones and speakers if they are on different sound cards (e.g. USB speakers or USB headphones).